-The maximum depth is 12 around feet.
+The maximum depth is nearly 12 feet.
 Nationally known for trophy largemouth bass fishing, Lake Walk-in-Water provides large numbers and trophy size bass fishing.
 Drifting live shiners around offshore ledges is the most consistent technique.
-But many largemouth bass on artificial as well, it’s a remarkably successful topwater lure lake.
-There is a county boat ramp on the west shore at the end of Boat Landing Road; see the map below.
+But many largemouth bass are caught on artificial lures as well, it’s a remarkably successful topwater lure lake.
+There is a county boat ramp on the west shore of the lake, at the end of Boat Landing Road; see the map below.

 Hidden Secret to Many

 Don’t be surprised if you have not heard of this lake.
-Polk County’s largest water body, you will start hearing more about Lake Weohyakapka.
-Lake Walk-In-Water), and one of their “best-kept fishing secrets”.
-While conversation amongst anglers frequently centers on lakes like Okeechobee, Kissimmee, Toho, and the Everglades, Lake Walk-In-Water has quietly and consistently churned out magnificent catches largemouth bass.
+Polk County’s largest water body, you will start hearing more about Lake Weohyakapka (Lake Walk-In-Water), it’s one of their “best-kept fishing secrets”.
+While conversation amongst anglers frequently centers on lakes like Okeechobee, Kissimmee, Toho, and the Everglades, Lake Walk-In-Water has quietly and consistently churned out magnificent catches of largemouth bass.

 On a clear day, when the surface is smooth, a person can see the lake’s bottom structure, even without polarized sunglasses.
 Spring fed, Lake Walk-In-Water receives few pollutants from urbanized or agricultural runoffs because of a scarcity of housing developments and an absence of husbandry operations along its shores.
-Vegetation consists of 15 to 20 percent emergent or submerged hydrilla of Aquatic Plant Management, plus numerous stands of beneficial bulrush, shrimp, and eelgrass.
+Vegetation consists of 15 to 20 percent emergent with submerged hydrilla of Aquatic Plant Management, plus numerous stands of beneficial bulrush, shrimp grass, and eelgrass.

 The Fishing Cycle

-We continue to guide this lake and enjoy good catches of fish on a few consistent time manner.
+We continue to guide this lake and enjoy good catches of fish in a consistent timely manner.
 As always, the best bait on Lake Walk-in-the-Water is the wild shiner.
 When using topwater, we like to use the Devil’s Horse and the Chug Bug, both baits in Black/Chrome on this lake.